microsoft/dotnet-framework-docker-samples/dotnetapp-4.6.2/README.md

 ## Documentation

-You can read documentation for .NET Core, including Docker usage in the [.NET Core docs](https://docs.microsoft.com/en-us/dotnet/articles/core/).
-The docs are [open source on GitHub](https://github.com/dotnet/core-docs).
+You can read documentation for using the .NET Framework with Docker usage in the [.NET docs](https://docs.microsoft.com/dotnet/articles/framework/docker).
+The docs are [open source on GitHub](https://github.com/dotnet/docs).
 Contributions are welcome!